 How to Visit Lichtenstein Castle

 Important: If you’re planning to visit Lichtenstein Castle, ensure you’re clear on its location before purchasing plane and train tickets.
 It’s not in the country “Liechtenstein,” between Switzerland and Austria, nor in the town named Lichtenstein in Saxony, Germany.

 For the most up-to-date information about visiting Lichtenstein Castle, check out the castle’s official website.
 It’s your go-to source for everything you need to know about planning your visit.
 From opening hours to ticket prices, it’s all there.
 The website also provides details about guided tours.

 Cities near Lichtenstein Castle

-Lichtenstein Castle and surrounding attractions can be visited on a day trip from the nearby German cities.
-Here are the approximate travel times from each city to Lichtenstein by car and by train:
+You can easily explore Lichtenstein Castle and its nearby attractions in a day trip from several German cities.
+Let’s break down the travel times to Lichtenstein from each city, considering both car and train travel.

 |From||By Car||By Public Transportation|

 |Frankfurt||2h 19m||2h 44m (2 transfers: 2 trains + 1 bus)|